 A receiver breaks down electromagnetic waves and sends them to the output devices that allow you to hear the sound.

 Currently, there are many record player receivers that offer great features at a great price.
 This is why it can be so challenging to find the perfect receiver for your needs.
+My favorite is the Sony Surround Sound Receiver because it comes with Bluetooth connectivity!
+Check it out at Amazon.

 But you don’t have to worry – we recommend going through this guide to help you make a clear and informed decision about the best receiver for record player use.